ervwalter/octopress-ewal/source/_posts/2012-10-17-bootstrap-knockout-toggle-button-bindings.markdown

 In the binding I ended up writing, the `data-value` attribute is actually optional.
 If you are ok with the value of your observable being the same as the captions on your buttons, you can leave the attribute off and the binding will use the inner text of the button instead.

-While I was at it, I also made the binding handle this alternate markup where the binding is on each individual button instead of on the button group.
+While I was at it, I also made the binding handle the alternate markup below where the binding is on each individual button instead of on the button group.
 This may be useful if you want radio button behavior without putting the buttons in a button group.
 And for variety, this markup specifies the value for each radio button with `radioValue` property in the binding itself (although you the `data-value` attribute still would work as well):

 ``` html
 <div class="btn-group">